Battle

 Footnotes

-1. For example, a 2023 article reads, "A one-on-one breaking battle involves two breakers taking turns throwing down, trying to out-do each other with their skills, moves, character, style and musicality" .
+1. For example, from a 2023 article on the Red Bull website: "A one-on-one breaking battle involves two breakers taking turns throwing down, trying to out-do each other with their skills, moves, character, style and musicality" .

 References